material-icons/material-icons/README.md

 Web font is not available.

 Many of new icons are no longer simple shapes, which makes it hard to convert them to font.
+Twotone icons cannot be implemented as web font.
 I suspect it might be one of reasons official repository is no longer updated.

 Also there are over 5000 icons.
 Imagine having them all as font - you will be wasting a lot of your visitor's bandwidth and page will load slower.
 Web font for such big icons set (or any icon set) is not a good idea.